d-alley/blog/_posts/2024-07-15-What-I-Learned-About-Investing-From-Darwin-by-Pulak-Prasad.md

 >In Chapter 1, the author discussed how **"betting your life"** is a remarkably sound strategy for investing and how adopting this approach has led to the spectacular success of *all* living organisms over millions of years.

 Type I error: do things we are not supposed to do, e.g. make a bad investment because I erroneously think it is a good one.
 Harm themselves.

 Type II error: don't do things we are supposed to do, e.g. reject a good investment because I erroneously think it is bad.
 Walk away from a great opportunity.

-*The risk of these two errors is inversely related.* An overly optimistic investor who sees an upside in almost every investmetn will make several type I errors by committing to bad investments but also
+*The risk of these two errors is inversely related.*

+An overly optimistic investor who sees an upside in almost every investment will make several type I errors by committing to bad investments but also will not miss out on the few good investments.

+On the other hand, an overly cautious investor who keeps finding reasons to reject every investment is likely to make very few bad investments but will lose out on some good investments